- LL.M. (Taxation)Georgetown University Law Centerwith distinction1998

 Mr. Gerson is widely recognized for his expertise regarding tax technical corrections legislation.
 His article, "Technically Speaking: The Art of Technical Corrections" (Tax Notes) is regarded as the seminal work on the topic.

 - Qualification of Staffing Companies for Pass-Through Deduction.
 Working with a major industry trade association, secured qualification of staffing companies for the new 20% deduction for pass-through income enacted as part of the Tax Cuts and Jobs Act (2017).
-The representation involved preparing written comments and providing public testimony before the Treasury Department and the Internal Revenue Service to ensure that staffing companies qualified for the deduction.
+The representation involved preparing written comments and providing public hearing testimony before Treasury and the IRS to ensure that staffing companies qualified for the deduction.

 - Qualification of Engineering Companies for Pass-Through Deduction.
 Working with a major industry trade association, secured qualification of engineering companies for the new 20% deduction for pass-through income enacted as part of the Tax Cuts and Jobs Act (2017).
-Although engineering companies were not eligible for the deduction in the bills originally passed by the House and the Senate, a targeted provision was added in the conference report allowing these companies to qualify for the deduction.
-The firm also successfully representing the trade association before the Treasury Department and the Internal Revenue Service to ensure that administrative guidance was issued consistent with the provision.
+Although engineering companies were ineligible for the deduction in the bills originally passed by the House and the Senate, a targeted provision was added in the conference report allowing these companies to qualify for the deduction.
+The firm also successfully represented the trade association before Treasury and the IRS to ensure that administrative guidance was issued consistent with the provision.

 - Guidance Regarding Charitable Contributions of Inventory Property.
 Working with Treasury and the IRS to secure comprehensive guidance regarding the tax treatment of charitable contributions of food inventory.
-This guidance project was included on the 2015-2016, 2016-2017, 2017-2018, and 2018-2019 Priority Guidance Plans and is essential to ensure that such contributions continue to satisfy the demand placed on food banks and hunger relief agencies.
-This representation is the result of a prior engagement in which the firm received temporary guidance from Treasury and the IRS (Notice 2008-90) by demonstrating the urgent need for immediate changes to the charitable contribution regulations to eliminate the risk of reduced donations to these organizations.
+This guidance project has been included on every Treasury/IRS Priority Guidance Plan since 2015-2016 and is essential to ensure that such contributions continue to satisfy the demand placed on food banks and hunger-relief agencies.
+This representation is the result of a prior engagement in which the firm received temporary guidance from Treasury and the IRS (Notice 2008-90) by demonstrating the urgent need for immediate changes to the charitable-contribution regulations to eliminate the risk of reduced donations to these organizations.

 - Treatment of Excess Pension Plan Assets.
-Representing a Fortune 500 technology company in obtaining a change in federal tax law that allows excess pension plan assets to be used to fund retiree medical and life insurance benefits.
+Representing a Fortune 500 technology company in obtaining a change in federal tax law included in the pending Retirement Security and Savings Acts of 2019 that allows excess pension plan assets to be used to fund retiree medical and life insurance benefits.
 This change would allow more employers to utilize assets from their overfunded pension plans to fund these important benefits, which is particularly important given the rising cost of health care and the decline of employer-provided retiree coverage in the United States.

-- Representation of Alaska Native Corporation in "Landmark Purchase Agreement" With The United States Forest Service.
-Represented Shee Atiká, Inc., an Alaska Native Corporation, before Congress and the United States Forest Service in connection with the acquisition by the federal government of approximately 22,000 acres within the Admiralty Island National Monument Wilderness.
-The representation involved resolution of a number of unique and precedent-setting appropriation, authorization and budget issues.
+- Alaska Native Corporation in "Landmark Purchase Agreement" with the United States Forest Service.
+Representing Shee Atiká, Inc., an Alaska Native Corporation, before Congress and the United States Forest Service in connection with the acquisition by the federal government of approximately 22,000 acres within the Admiralty Island National Monument Wilderness.
+The representation involves resolution of several unique and precedent-setting appropriation, authorization and budget issues.
 In announcing the transaction, the Forest Service and Shee Atiká referred to their "landmark purchase agreement" and noted that, upon completion, the purchase will represent the "largest transfer of lands from a private inholding back into Forest Service-managed Wilderness in the history of the agency."
 Due to the size of the property, the purchase agreement established a method to acquire the property in segments.
-The firm continues to represent Shee Atiká though the completion of this multi-phase transaction (second phase announced July 2017, third phase announced June 2018), which because of the size and configuration of the property is anticipated to take a number of years.
+The firm continues to represent Shee Atiká though the completion of this multi-phase transaction (second phase announced July 2017, third phase announced June 2018).

 - Alaska Native Settlement Trust Legislation and Regulations.
 Successfully lobbied for the inclusion in the American Taxpayer Relief Act of 2012 of a permanent extension of an election allowing Alaska Native settlement trusts to maximize the benefits they provide to Alaska Natives, a population that is generally recognized as among the most economically disadvantaged in the United States.
 The firm also secured final regulations from Treasury and the IRS that Alaska Native settlement trusts are not subject to the 3.8% net investment income tax enacted as part of the Patient Protection and Affordable Care Act (ACA).
-The representation involved the preparation of written comments and public testimony and required convincing Treasury and the IRS to reverse their original position in proposed regulations that such trusts were subject to the tax.
+The representation involved preparing written comments and public hearing testimony and required convincing Treasury and the IRS to reverse their original decision to subject the settlement trusts to the tax.

 - Medical Device Excise Tax Regulations and Pre-Filing Agreement.
 On behalf of one of the largest global medical device manufacturers, submitted detailed comments to Treasury and the IRS in connection with the development of regulations and other guidance under the medical device excise tax as enacted by the ACA.
 The firm then advised the company regarding the implementation of the regulations including, by means of a pre-filing agreement with the IRS, an agreed methodology to apply and calculate the tax with respect to the company's diversified product lines.
 It is our understanding that this pre-filing agreement was the first of its kind in the medical device industry.